 Left: A crowd gathers outside the Crystal Palace in 1958.
 (Photo credit: Auckland Libraries, Rykenberg Collection, 1269-K152-1)

 Right: A gathering of people who were working/practising in The Lab recording studio in 2019: Oliver Harmer (engineer/producer), Jol Mulholland (Mulholland/Gasoline Cowboy), Sam Flynn Scott (Phoenix Foundation), Reb Fountain, Sean Donnelly (SJD) and Brett Adams (The Bads, The Mockers).
 (Photo credit: Gareth Shute)

 Ace of Clubs

 It is a sign of Phil Warren’s impact as a promoter and nightclub owner that he was still running venues right through into the mid-eighties when he turned to local politics and became Deputy Mayor of Auckland.
-Ace of Clubs first began in the 1970s and had floorshow entertainment, which included crossdressing singer/comedian, Diamond Lil.
+After a stint as Hatchets nightclub, Ace of Clubs opened in the 1970s and had floorshow entertainment, which included crossdressing singer/comedian, Diamond Lil.
 In 1984, plans were made to replace this section of Cook Street to create Aotea Centre and extend the square (re-routing the road as Mayoral Drive).
 In the final half-year, Peter Urlich (Th’ Dudes) and Mark Phillips started the Six Month Club in the space, helping to usher in modern dance music culture.

 Left: The Ace of Clubs nightclub above Cook Street markets.
 (Photo credit: Alexander Turnbull Library, WA-77153-F)